-Subsequent Events: Management has evaluated subsequent events for potential recognition and/or other disclosure through August 23, 2017, the date the consolidated financial statements were available to be issued.
-Other than as described in Note 12, there are no subsequent events to be reported in the accompanying consolidated financial statements.
+Subsequent Events: Management has evaluated subsequent events through September 20, 2018, the date the consolidated financial statements were available to be issued, and has determined there are no subsequent events to be reported in the accompanying consolidated financial statements.

 2. Pledges Receivable: